 - Wear and tear.
 If there’s any excessive wear on your vehicle, you may be charged a fee for damages and for potentially reducing the car’s resale value.

 If you prefer to be behind the wheel of the latest car model or only plan on driving a few thousand miles each year, a car lease might be right for you.
-But calculating how much it will cost you in the short and long term can help ensure you find a lease that works with your budget and lifestyle.
+But calculating how much it will cost you in the short and long term can help ensure you find a lease that works with your budget and lifestyle or check out these tips to score a competitive deal on a car lease.

 You can read our guide to leasing versus financing a car to learn more about your options.